green-mochi/RC522-CUID/README_EN.md

 Use an **Arduino UNO** or **ESP32S3** with the **MFRC522 RFID module** to modify the UID of a **CUID card (Gen2 Magic Card)**.

 This project provides example codes for both controllers.
-Choose the one that matches your development board.

 ## Hardware Requirements